Programme

 What types of PhD projects are on offer in the CDT?

-We have a broad range of topics on offer via the CDT, ranging length scales and applications.
+For those students recruited under pathway two we have a broad range of topics on offer via the CDT, ranging length scales and applications.
+Students are also able to develop their own PhD project ideas if nothing is suitable from the range of projects offered.
 We have an extensive database of PhD projects (https://fluid-dynamics.leeds.ac.uk/projects/) that have been offered to students from previous years of the CDT that you can take a look through to get a sense of the types of projects that might be available.
 Please note that these projects are not for selection by incoming students.

 I want to apply to the CDT, what should I include in my application?